 I've known Newt Gingrich since 1990.

-I know that that he's passionate about transforming government and the country, and I know what a passionate conservative he is with a great track record of getting things done.
+And I know what a passionate conservative he is with a great track record of getting things done.

-But I'm also realistic, and I have sources that have been very outspoken and telling me that as far as the vetting process went, that and I can tell you, I can confirm for you because I know because I've talked to so many people in the campaign, there were a lot of people who were brought up for consideration here.
+And I have sources that have been very outspoken and telling me that as far as the vetting process went, that and I can tell you, I can confirm for you because I know because I've talked to so many people in the campaign, there were a lot of people who were brought up for consideration here.

 Names that the media was talking about, names the media was not talking about.

-I can tell you Joni Ernst, the senator from Iowa was being vetted.
+I can tell you Joni Ernst, the senator from Iowa, was being vetted.

 I can tell you that Mike Flynn, General Flynn, was being vetted.